Concert photography is fun!

 In an attempt on getting a bit of activity back here on my blog, I thought I might as well update a bit on what I've been doing lately.

-A few weeks ago I went to the concert venue Gimle which is located in Roskilde in order to watch some concerts, primarily with the Danish live drum and bass band F.U.K.T and electronic artist Rangleklods.
-Both artists were ones which I had listened to a fair bit prior to the concert, and the concert was free so it was really a no brainer to go.
+A few weeks ago I went to the concert venue Gimle in Roskilde in order to watch some concerts, primarily with the Danish live drum and bass band F.U.K.T and electronic artist Rangleklods.
+I had listened to both artists a fair bit prior to the concert, and the concert was free so it was really a no brainer to go.

 So I went to the concert, and I am very satisfied with the results I got out of it, considering it was my first time doing concert photography in the dark.
 But you can judge for yourself in the Flickr set.